mincrmatt12/MSign/README.md

-# SignCode
+# MSign

-Code for an LED sign display board powered by an STM32 and ESP8266.
+Code + designs for an LED sign display board powered by an STM32 and ESP8266.
 Make sure you clone the submodules.

 ## Organization